 - 3.1 The design of a shopfront should be guided by the following principles: - Reflect the scale and proportions of the buildings within which they are located, particularly their vertical and lateral rhythms and fenestration; - Ensure consistent use of materials, colours and finishes, which should be sensitive and appropriate to the building and its context; - Ensure fascia boards, stallrisers, pilasters and other elements of the shopfront are sympathetic to the building and well-coordinated, creating an aesthetically coherent and pleasing effect; - Ensure fascia signage, branding, hanging signage and other forms of branding are carefully designed and sympathetic to the existing character and context; - Ensure colours for shopfronts and for signage are well coordinated and sensitive to the building and the context.
 Bold colours may be appropriate but garish and vivid colours should be avoided.
 Heritage colours will be preferred for historic buildings; - Ensure lighting is externally mounted and carefully designed.
+Internally illuminated fascia boxes should generally be avoided, although slimline lighting may be acceptable in some modern shopfronts; - Where a hanging sign is illuminated, discrete external illumination is favoured; either from a trough or from the use of small discrete spotlights.
+Lighting should be positioned and accessorised to eliminate lateral glare along the street.

-Internally illuminated fascia boxes should be avoided; - Standardised, crude shopfronts which are unsympathetic to the architecture and proportions of buildings will not be acceptable; - Contemporary designs may be acceptable even in traditional buildings where the design language creates a simple and elegant feel utilising high quality materials and - Security features should not dominate and security shutters should be avoided.
+- Standardised, crude shopfronts which are unsympathetic to the architecture and proportions of buildings will not be acceptable; - Contemporary designs may be acceptable even in traditional buildings where the design language creates a simple and elegant feel utilising high quality materials and - Security features should not dominate and security shutters should be avoided.
 Where there is an identifiable requirement for security shutters these will normally only be acceptable where they are internally mounted of perforated or latticed design and finished in an appropriate colour.
 The precise design solution will depend on a proper analysis of the context.